jratliff1215/kickstarter-analysis/README.md

 * What are some other possible tables and/or graphs that we could create?

 Additional information could include a regression of the outcomes, providing a formula to use to quickly determine success or failure based on several factors.
+This could provide Lousie with information to assist in the funding of her musical theater campaign.

+Additional charts may include the time a campaign was acitve and the success rate.
+This information could provide the basis to determine when a campaign should be concluded and assist in the timing of a project.
+For the second project Louise is considering, a review of muscial theater campaign duration may provide insight to how long she should allow a campaign to run in order to be successful.